An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Reformulating the embedding formula

 Denote by $\gamma_v$ the union of the vertical components of the complex rectangle $\gamma$.
 By combining~\eqref{eq:maxintatzpm} with Lemma~\ref{lem:im_change}, we have $\cM(\gamma_v)\geq {\pi^3}/({512p})$.

 We know that the integrand will oscillate along the horizontal components, which we denote by $\gamma_h$.
 We want to choose the length of $\gamma_v$ to be sufficiently large that {$\cM(\gamma_h)$ is bounded below, where $\gamma_h$ are the horizontal components of the rectangle $\gamma$}.
+From Lemma \ref{lem:lamupperbd} we have